The formation and evolution of

 Probing the early Universe with the James Webb Space Telescope

 The James Webb Space Telescope (JWST) opens up the near- and mid-infrared sky unhindered by the Earth's atmosphere.
-It's unprecendent capabilities will revolutionize our understanding of the formation of the first galaxies and supermassive black holes.
+It's unprecendent capabilities will revolutionize our understanding the population of less luminous galaxies and lower mass supermassive black holes, which appear much fainter than quasars.
 I am leading the data reduction and analysis of the JWST program "Towards Tomographic Mapping of Reionization Epoch Quasar Light-Echoes with JWST" (PI: J. Hennawi) to characterize the environments of two of the most distant quasars.
-I am involved as a Co-I in a range of other JWST programs on supermassive black holes and large scale structure, including:

 Machine learning in Astrophysics

-I apply machine learning techniques to search for rare high-redshift quasar candidates in large astronomical datasets.
-For source classification and photometric redshift estimation (regression problem), I employ:
+My group applies machine learning techniques to search for rare high-redshift quasar candidates in large astronomical datasets.
+For source classification and photometric redshift estimation (regression problem), we currently employ random forests, eXtreme Gradient Boosting, and Bayesian neural networks.

 I am further interested to explore the vast data sets of the Euclid mission and the Vera C. Rubin Observatory's Legacy Survey of Space and Time (LSST) to search for rare and exotic objects with unsupervised machine learning methods.